react-cosmos/react-cosmos/docs/plugins/plugin-config.md

 }
 ```

-Theis JSON config is the plugin's entry point.
+This JSON config is the plugin's entry point.

 Aside from the name, a Cosmos plugin can have a server component and a UI component.
 At least one is required.
 The `server` and `ui` paths are resolved relative to the config's parent directory.

-To enable a Cosmos plugin, the parent directory of the plugin config has to be added to the `plugins` option in the `cosmos.config.json` of the host project.
+To enable a Cosmos plugin, add the parent directory of the plugin config to the `plugins` option in the `cosmos.config.json` of the host project.

-If the Cosmos plugin is published as a NPM package, set the `main` field in `package.json` to `"cosmos.plugin.json"` (or a different path where the Cosmos plugin config is).
+If the Cosmos plugin is published as a NPM package, set the `main` field in `package.json` to `"cosmos.plugin.json"` (or a different path where the Cosmos plugin config is located).

 See the individual guides for each plugin type: